 All students must complete a minimum of 39 credits in courses numbered 300 and above to meet graduation requirements for the first baccalaureate degree.
 Upper division credits transferred from other four year institutions will count toward the 39 credit requirement.

-Requirements for College of Technology Certificate of Completion and Associate of Applied Science Degree
+Requirements for Missoula College Certificate of Completion and Associate of Applied Science Degree

 Requirements for the Associate of Arts Degree